democracyworks/s3-ftp/README.md

 If you are testing with a self-signed certificate, you'll also need that certificate installed in the Truststore, and you can see how to configure that in the sample-config.edn as well.

+One way to test that the TLS is working is to use a curl command like this:
+`curl -3 -v --ftp-ssl -T FILENAME ftp://USERNAME:PASSWORD@SERVER:PORT`

 ## License

 Copyright © 2014 Democracy Works, Inc.